wyndchyme/mc3ds-modern/docs/README.md

 3. Select 'Code' and 'Download ZIP'.
 4. Extract the .ZIP file you downloaded.
 5. Create a folder called 'romfs'.
 Move all folders that were in the ZIP you downloaded (excluding the 'asterium' and 'docs' directories) into this folder.
-6. Create another folder with a name that corresponds to your region's Minecraft: New Nintendo 3DS Edition title ID, and move 'code.bps' into this folder.
+6. Create another folder with a name that corresponds to your region's Minecraft: New Nintendo 3DS Edition title ID.
 These title IDs are:
    - For USA:
    00040000001B8700
    - For EUR: